Skip to content

 Spatial Intelligence

-Free All spatial tools work from the filesystem — no addon required.
+PRO All spatial tools are PRO intelligence tools.
+Filesystem-only, no addon required.

 Most AI tools can read and write code.
 GodotIQ goes further: it understands 3D space.
 Spatial intelligence means knowing where walls, floors, and objects are; understanding navmesh connectivity; detecting collision relationships; and reasoning about placement, visibility, and scale.